theolivenbaum/resin/README.md

 - Build custom models in new vector spaces, based on previous models
 - Plug in your own reader/writer filters

-### Included out-of-the-box is a web GUI where you can
+### Web GUI where you can

 - query collections of documents with natural or structured queries
 - create new collections from slices of existing collections

-### and a HTTP API that lets you
+### HTTP API that you can use to

 - create new collections from your data
 - query naturally/structured over HTTP with content type negotiation

-### The models included are:
+The models included are:

 ## Bag-of-characters model